MicrosoftDocs/azure-devops-docs/docs/organizations/security/security-best-practices.md

 ### Remove users

-- **Remove inactive users from MSA accounts:**
+- **Remove inactive users from Microsoft accounts (MSAs):**
-  - If your organization uses MSA accounts, [directly remove inactive users from the organization](../accounts/delete-organization-users.md).
+  - If your organization uses MSAs, [directly remove inactive users from the organization](../accounts/delete-organization-users.md).
   - Unfortunately, there's no other way to prevent access for these users.
   - Keep in mind that you can't create queries for work items assigned to removed MSA accounts.
 - **Disable or delete Microsoft Entra user accounts:**